 Please refer to

-details on the use of sample weights and other analytic issues.
+the use of sample weights and other analytic issues.